danblevins/aws-cloud-study-guide/README.md

   - Subnets: Restricted to single AZ, but a single AZ can contain multiple subnets
   - VPC IP addresses are assigned a private IP address range via CIDR Masking
   - Security:
-    - Instance: Security Groups (Stateful – on/off): When you set a rule for inbound, it allows traffic outbound automatically
+    - Instance: Security Groups (Stateful – on/off): When you set a rule for inbound traffic, it allows outbound traffic automatically
-    - Subnet: Networking Access Control Lists, NACL (Stateless): Separate rules for inbound and outbound traffic
+    - Subnet: Networking Access Control Lists, NACL (Stateless): There are separate rules for inbound and outbound traffic
 - NACL are like a firewall which control traffic to and from subnet
 - Default NACL allows everything outbound and everything inbound
 - Great way of blocking a specific IP at the subnet level